 - Cook the mushrooms and onions until there is no liquid remaining, and the vegetables are golden brown.
 This is necessary to build flavor.
 The mushrooms must reach the stage pictured before you proceed with the next step.

 - After stirring flour into your mushrooms, deglaze the pan with white wine.
 This provides a flavor powerhouse.
-I use half a cup of my hubby’s Sauvignon Blanc.
-Choose something not too dry.

-Tender Beef Stroganoff
+The Best Beef Stroganoff Recipe

 - 12 ounces white mushrooms (see notes)